 4. "Diversification is protection against ignorance.
 It makes little sense for those who know what they're doing."

 Yes, it's true that Buffett recommends that non-professional investors buy shares in diversified, low-cost S&P 500 index funds to avoid risk.
 But how can you beat the broader market when your portfolio is the market?

+We can argue whether Berkshire Hathaway itself is a "buy," but there's no denying that we can all profit from Buffett's wisdom.
 Learn from the man himself and try to adapt his principles to form a sound, profitable investing strategy.

 In short: Buy well-managed companies with wide moats, understandable business models, and in industries that you know well.